-This page describes how you (a U.S. citizen) may petition for certain family members to receive either a green card, a fiancee visa or a K-3/K-4 Visa based on your relationship.
-(If your relative wishes to naturalize or obtain proof of citizenship, see the "Citizenship" section of our website.)
+This page describes how you (a U.S. citizen) may petition for certain family members to receive either a Green Card, a fiancé(e) visa or a K-3/K-4 visa based on your relationship.
+(If your relative wishes to naturalize or obtain proof of citizenship, see the Citizenship section of our website.)

-Table: Relatives for Whom You (U.S. Citizen) May Petition
+Table: Relatives for Whom You May Petition

 Application Process: Green Card (Permanent Residence)

-For immediate relatives of U.S. citizens, visas are always available, which means that your family member does not need to wait in line for a visa.
+Visas are always available for immediate relatives of U.S. citizens.
+This means your family member does not need to wait in line for a visa.
 Immediate relatives who are in the United States can file Form I-485, Application to Register Permanent Residence or Adjust Status at the same time as Form I-130.
-For more information on how your relative can apply to adjust status (i.e. get a green card) while he or she is in the United States, see the "How Do I Help My Relative Become a Permanent Resident?" guide.
+For more information on how your relative can apply to adjust status (get a Green Card) while they are in the United States, see the How Do I Help My Relative Become a Permanent Resident? guide.

 Preference categories apply to family members who are not immediate relatives.
-The visas alloted for these categories are subject to annual numerical limits.
+The visas allotted for these categories are subject to annual numerical limits.
 A visa becomes available to a preference category based on the priority date (the date the Form I-130 was filed).
 Preference categories are grouped as follows:

-For current wait times, see the “USCIS Processing Time Information” page on this website and the “Visa Bulletin” page on the U.S. Department of State website.
-For more information on priority dates, see the “Visa Availability and Priority Dates” page.
+For current wait times, see the USCIS Processing Time Information page on this website and the Visa Bulletin page on the U.S. Department of State website.
+For more information on priority dates, see the Visa Availability and Priority Dates page.

 What Happens Next?

-For more information on becoming a green card holder, see the “Adjustment of Status” (for processing within the United States) and “Consular Processing” (for processing overseas) pages.
-For more information on green cards, see the “Green Card” section.
+For more information on becoming a Green Card holder, see the Adjustment of Status for processing within the United States and Consular Processing page for processing overseas.
+For more information on Green Cards, see the Green Card section.

 NOTE: A visa petition (Form I-130 or Form I-129F) is only used to demonstrate a qualifying relationship.
 An approved petition DOES NOT grant any benefit, it simply creates a place in line for visa processing.